Absolute Radio: 2013–present: Acquisition by Bauer Media

-On 29 July 2013, Bauer Media Group announced it intended to purchase Absolute from current owner, The Times Group, for an amount believed to be between £20m-£25m, pending regulatory approval of the sale.
+On 29 July 2013, Bauer Media Group announced it intended to purchase Absolute from The Times Group for an amount believed to be between £20m and £25m, pending regulatory approval.
 The deal was cleared by the Office of Fair Trading on 23 December.

-Subsequently, by September 2014, all other London-based Bauer stations permanently moved from Mappin House to a refurbished One Golden Square, creating a new national radio hub.
+Subsequently, by September 2014, all other London-based Bauer stations moved from Mappin House to a refurbished One Golden Square, creating a new national radio hub.

-Owner Bauer Radio announced in July 2015 that Absolute Radio would be taking up the 105.2 FM frequency in the West Midlands, previously held by Planet Rock.
+Bauer Radio announced in July 2015 that Absolute Radio would be taking up the 105.2 FM frequency in the West Midlands, previously held by Planet Rock.
 Absolute launched on 105.2 FM on 7 September 2015.
-However the station ended transmission on that frequency on 16 December 2018 following Bauer's decision to broadcast Greatest Hits Radio on FM across the West Midlands.
+The station ended transmission on that frequency on 16 December 2018, following Bauer's decision to broadcast Greatest Hits Radio on FM across the West Midlands.

 In March 2021, Ofcom approved Bauer's application for permission to alter the FM licence held by the London FM relay of Absolute Radio, enabling the frequency to be used to provide a London variant of Greatest Hits Radio.
 Absolute Radio continued to be available by way of its national AM and digital transmissions.
 The change took place on 17 May.

-At midnight on 20 January 2023, the station stopped broadcasting on AM.
-A week later, Ofcom initiated proceedings to revoke Bauer Radio's mediumwave licence and is considering financial penalties against Bauer after it confirmed the decision the previous day.
+At midnight on 20 January 2023, the station stopped broadcasting on AM; the station chose to bookend this side of the frequency by signing it off with the first song played on Absolute Radio in 2008, David Bowie's "Absolute Beginners", followed immediately before with a brief audio package saluting the AM portion's history.
+Ofcom issued Bauer Radio a £25,000 fine and revoked the medium wave licence on 13 February 2023.

+On 12 December 2023, Absolute Radio was removed from Freesat TV platform, followed by Sky and Virgin Media TV platforms on 13 December, along with every other radio station owned by Bauer Media on either of the three TV platforms, including Absolute Radio 80s, Absolute Radio 90s, Absolute Radio Classic Rock, Hits Radio, Greatest Hits Radio, Kiss, Magic, Jazz FM and Planet Rock.

+In 2022, Bauer said it would vacate One Golden Square and move to The Lantern, 75 Hampstead Road in Euston.
+The last broadcasts from the Golden Square studios took place in April 2024.